Cue: a markup language For Storytellers

 Download from GitHub

 Cue is a plain-text format for writing stories for print, screen, and stage.
 Because Cue is just plain text, it can go anywhere: Google Docs, Microsoft Word, post-it notes, napkins, or even your phone.

-Cue began as a tool for writing radio-dramas, but during development the format proved so flexible that the scope quickly changed.
+Cue began as a tool for writing radio-dramas, but proved so flexible during development that it was adapted for other stories, as well.
 Cue is simple enough and powerful enough that you can use it for novels, plays, and comics, without having to bend the language in a way it doesn't support.
-This gives it a distinct advantage over Markdown, a language designed for writing webpages, and Fountain, which is designed only for writing traditional screenplays.
+This gives it a distinct advantage over Markdown, a language designed for writing webpages; and Fountain, which is designed only for writing screenplays.

 Cue is designed to be intuitive and invisible whenever possible.
-It should look more or less exactly the same as when it's printed on a book or in a script.
+It should look roughly the same as when it's printed on a book or in a script.

 Headers are marked by one of the following four keywords and an identifier:

 Act I Chapter 1 Scene The First Page 💯💃🎉